-Students starting the MES program in Fall 2011 will complete a 16-credit thesis in their final year.
-Complete thesis information is in the Thesis Handbook, available at http://www.evergreen.edu/mes/thesisinformation.
+Students will complete a 16-credit thesis in their final year.
+A companion document, the Thesis Handbook, will be distributed to students in Case Studies.
+The handbook and other thesis information can be found at: www.evergreen.edu/mes/thesisresources.